Which of the following statements about oil immersion in light mi... | Study Prep in Pearson+

 1

-Understand the purpose of oil immersion in light microscopy: it is used to increase the resolution of the microscope by reducing light refraction between the specimen and the objective lens.
+Understand the purpose of oil immersion in light microscopy: it is used to increase the resolution of the image by reducing light refraction between the specimen and the objective lens.

+Recall that oil immersion works by matching the refractive index of the immersion oil to that of the glass slide and the objective lens, which minimizes light bending and allows more light to enter the lens.

-Recall that oil immersion is specifically applied with the highest power objective lens, typically the 100x objective, because at this magnification, the numerical aperture is high and light refraction can significantly reduce image clarity.
+Recognize that oil immersion is typically used only with the highest power objective lenses (usually 100x) because at lower magnifications, the benefit to resolution is minimal and the technique is unnecessary.

-Recognize that oil immersion is not used at all magnification levels; lower power lenses do not require oil because their numerical apertures and working distances differ, and the oil would not improve resolution.

-Note that oil immersion is not used for cleaning lenses; instead, it is a technique to improve image quality during observation.
+Note that oil immersion does not primarily enhance contrast; contrast is usually improved by staining techniques or adjusting light intensity and diaphragm settings.

+Understand that oil immersion actually increases the numerical aperture of the objective lens, which directly improves resolution, rather than decreasing it.

 Watch next